 80% of discovered reserves were un-burnable in 2011.
 All exploration since then is mutually assured destruction.

-This implications of this are inconcievable: a new geological era.
-Our chances of survival depends largely on the handful of people who currently alive to the problem.
+These implications are inconceivable: a new geological era.
+Our chances of survival depend largely on the handful of people who currently alive to the problem.

 These five points can help us think clearly about the problem that blocks all others: how do we end our dysfunctional relationship with Big Oil.